Cum nimis absurdum: Background

 Gian Pietro Carafa was 79 years old when he assumed the papacy as Pope Paul IV, and was by all accounts austere, rigidly orthodox, and authoritarian in manner.
 As a cardinal, he had persuaded Pope Paul III to establish a Roman Inquisition, modelled on the Spanish Inquisition with himself as one of the Inquisitors-General.
 Carafa vowed, "Even if my own father were a heretic, I would gather the wood to burn him."

 In September 1553, Cardinal Carafa had overseen the burning of the Talmud in Rome.
 Deutsch and Jacobs link this to part of the reaction to the Protestant Reformation that led to censorship of books deemed detrimental to Christians.

 Content

 Two months after becoming Pope, Paul IV issued Cum nimis absurdum.
 As temporal ruler of the Papal States it applied to those areas over which he had direct control.
+It takes its name from its first words: